Strategic voting: Germany

 The mixed-member proportional representation allows to estimate the share of strategic voters in first-past-the-post voting due to the separate votes for party-lists and local single-winner electoral district candidates.
 The vote for party-lists is considered sincere if the party vote share is significantly above the 5% electoral threshold in Germany.
 In Germany the share of strategic voters was found around 30%, which decreased to 9% if only non-allied party candidates were contenders for the electoral district winner.
 In a contentious election year the share of strategic voters increased to around 45%.

 Due to electoral threshold in party-list proportional representation one party asked in several elections their voters to vote for another allied party to help this party cross the electoral threshold.

 Hong Kong

 In Hong Kong, with its party-list proportional representation using largest remainder method with the Hare quota, voters supporting candidates of the pro-democracy camp often organize to divide their votes across different tickets, avoiding the concentration of votes on one or a few candidates.
 In 2016 Hong Kong Legislative Election, the practices of strategic voting were expanded by Benny Tai's Project ThunderGo.
-The anti-establishment camp gained 29 seats, which was a historical record.
+The anti-establishment camp gained 29 seats, a historical record.